Updated May 30, 2020

 And proposals and contracts simply need to be adjusted for each project.
 Once you have the base, you just need to tweak to make them work for individual clients.

-The only thing you can’t really automate is the Skype call, but that call is what gives you a real feel for the client and project.
+The only thing you can’t really automate is the video call, but you can create a template with questions, and that call is what gives you a real feel for the client and project.
 Don’t skip it.

-You end up with great clients, and your clients end up with a designer who is excited to work with them.
+You end up with great clients, and your clients end up with a creative entrepreneur who is excited to work with them.